singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Command line tool = `bq`
 - BigQuery is not suitable for transactional use case
 - **Append** has better performance than **Update**
+- Denormalizing in BigQuery can be done with nested and repeated columns
 - Hierarchy -
 ```
 ├── Project